Applicants Schools Enterprise Media About Find a course Apply

 About

 The Bachelor of Human Resource Management will give you the skills to effectively manage both organisations and their employees.
-The combination of theoretical training and practical skills will allow you to thrive in the modern business environment.
+The degree combines theoretical training with practical workplace skills; this combination is designed to prepare graduates to be able to thrive in a modern business environment.

 Areas of study